 - Fly Boutique Hotel: Located just a few steps from the waterfront, this small boutique-style hotel offers clean, comfortable rooms with air conditioning and city views.
 If you need help planning your itinerary, the staff are always available to provide recommendations.

-✔ Best part of Naples to stay in for luxury travellers seeking high-end shopping
+✓ Best place to stay in Naples for luxury travellers seeking high-end shopping

 The upscale neighbourhood of Chiaia is further from the historic centre, but has its own attractions, including the city’s best shopping.
 The streets are flanked by rows of fashion stores and boutiques selling designer clothes.